 Parties in interest are defined under Department of Labor regulations as any fiduciary of the Plan, any party rendering services to the Plan, the Company, and certain others.
 The Plan allows participants to invest their account balances in shares of certain mutual funds or other investments managed by the Trustee or Fidelity Investments.
 Fidelity Investments is an affiliate of the Trustee; therefore, these transactions qualify as party-in-interest transactions.
-For the year ended December 31, 2016, fees were paid by the Plan to an affiliate of the Trustee.
-Investment management fees are paid by the Plan to investment managers which are parties in interest and these expenses are reflected in the financial statements as a reduction of the return on the Plan's investments.
+For the year ended December 31, 2017, fees were paid by the Plan to an affiliate of the Trustee.
+Investment management fees are paid by the Plan to investment managers which are parties in interest and these expenses are reflected in the financial

-The Master Trust had \$49,936,640 and \$35,653,151 at December 31, 2016 and 2015, respectively, in Ingredion Common Stock, which is exempt from the party-in-interest transaction prohibitions of ERISA.
-The Master Trust had 399,621 and 372,007 shares of Ingredion Common Stock at December 31, 2016 and 2015, respectively.
-The Master Trust earned dividend income of \$749,411 on the Ingredion Incorporated common stock during the year ended December 31, 2016.
+The Master Trust had \$41,910,083 and \$49,936,640 at December 31, 2017 and 2016, respectively, in Ingredion Common Stock, which is exempt from the party-in-interest transaction prohibitions of ERISA.
+The Master Trust had 299,786 and 399,621 shares of Ingredion Common Stock at December 31, 2017 and 2016, respectively.
+The Master Trust earned dividend income of \$756,327 on the Ingredion Incorporated common stock during the year ended December 31, 2017.
 These transactions also qualify as party-in-interest transactions.
 The Plan also allows participants to take loans from their accounts in the Plan.
-These transactions also qualify as party-in-interest transactions and totaled \$5,170,770 and \$4,490,366 at December 31, 2016 and 2015, respectively.
+These transactions also qualify as party-in-interest transactions and totaled \$5,258,277 and \$5,170,770 at December 31, 2017 and 2016, respectively.